Tax-Justice-Network/iff-oup-book/README.md

 A cheatsheet for markdown formatting is available here: [https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf](https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf)

-One markup which isnt mentioned is how to footnote.
-This is done by like this.[^1]

-And you place this at the bottom of your text [^1]:this is a footnote
+One markup feature which isn't mentioned is how to create a footnote.
+This is done with a marker in your text like this: `[^1]` and then a corresponding note at the bottom of your text like this: `[^1]:this is a footnote`

 Github was designed for computer code and so the default editor is a code editor.
 This isn’t always great for writing long texts.